Spring Term 2020

 Your child also has a login for Times Tables Rockstars at the back of their reading diary.

-Outdoor: We will be working with our specialist Manchester City coach, Connor, learning the skills for a number of invasion games and learning to be a good team player.
+During the first half term, we worked with our specialist Manchester City coach, Connor.
+We learnt the skills needed for a number of invasion games and learnt how to be a good team player.

-Please can you ensure that your child has a pair of trainers or PE pumps in school especially for Monday’s lesson.
+Please can you ensure that your child has a pair of trainers or PE pumps in school especially for Wednesday’s lessons.

-We will begin our topic lessons by discussing what we already know about and what we would like to learn during this term.
+We will begin our topic lessons by discussing what we already know about World War 2 and what we would like to learn during this term.